-The Company's compensation program for directors who are not employees of the Company consists of annual cash fees and fully vested stock awards granted pursuant to the Chemed Corporation 2010 Stock Incentive Plan (as amended, supplemented or otherwise modified as of the date hereof, the "2010 Incentive Plan"), the Chemed Corporation 2015 Stock Incentive Plan (as amended, supplemented or otherwise modified as of the date hereof, the "2015 Incentive Plan") and the Chemed Corporation 2018 Stock Incentive Plan (as amended, supplemented or otherwise modified as of the date hereof, the "2015 Incentive Plan") and the Chemed Corporation 2018 Stock Incentive Plan (as amended, supplemented or otherwise modified as of the date hereof, the "2018 Incentive Plan").
+The Company's compensation program for directors who are not employees of the Company consists of annual cash fees and fully vested stock awards granted pursuant to the Chemed Corporation 2010 Stock Incentive Plan (as amended, supplemented or otherwise modified as of the date hereof, the "2010 Incentive Plan"), the Chemed Corporation 2015 Stock Incentive Plan (as amended, supplemented or otherwise modified as of the date hereof, the "2015 Incentive Plan") and the Chemed Corporation 2018 Stock Incentive Plan (as amended, supplemented or otherwise modified as of the date hereof, the "2018 Incentive Plan").
 Directors who are not employees of the Company may also participate in the Chemed Corporation Deferred Compensation Plan for Non-Employee Directors (the "Director Deferred Compensation Plan"), which is described below.
 Directors who are employees of the Company do not receive cash compensation for their service as directors, and do not receive annual fully vested stock awards for such service.

 The Board reviews and sets the cash compensation and fully vested stock awards for non-employee directors based on recommendation of the Compensation/Incentive Committee (the "Compensation Committee").
 In making its determination, the Board seeks input from the Compensation Committee's independent compensation consultant, Compensation Strategies, Inc., as well as certain executive officers of the Company, and considers any such input, including as to the level of compensation necessary to attract and retain qualified directors, among the factors it reviews in setting the amount of compensation.
-Director compensation is reviewed annually and from time to time the Board requests and receives input from Compensation Strategies, Inc., in light of current peer group constituency and market data.
+Director compensation is reviewed annually and from time to time the Board requests and receives input from Compensation Strategies, Inc., in light of current peer group constituency and market data

 Each member of the Board of Directors who is not an employee of the Company is paid an annual fee of \$65,000.
 Directors also receive a fee of \$3,000 for each Board meeting attended.
 Non-employee directors also received annual fully vested stock awards in the amount of approximately \$130,000.
 Mr. Walsh is paid an additional annual fee of \$145,000 for his service as Chairman of the Board.
 Each member of the Board's Audit Committee (other than its chairman), Compensation Committee (other than its chairman) and Nominating Committee (other than its chairman) is paid an additional annual fee of \$10,000, \$7,000 and \$7,000, respectively, for his or her service on that Committee.
 The chair of the Audit Committee is paid \$25,000 per year, the chair of the Compensation Committee is paid \$15,000 per year and the chair of the Nominating Committee is paid \$10,000.
-A Committee member also is paid \$1,000 for each Committee meeting attended unless the Committee meeting is on the same day as a meeting of the Board of Directors, in which case Committee members are paid \$500 for attendance at the Committee meeting.
+A Committee meeting is on the same day as a meeting of the Board of Directors, in which case Committee members are paid \$500 for attendance at the Committee meeting.
 Messrs.
 McNamara and Hutton, who are employees of the Company, do not receive compensation for their service as directors.
 Each member of the Board of Directors and of a Committee is additionally reimbursed for continuing education expenses and reasonable travel expenses incurred in connection with attendance at Board and Committee meetings.
-No
+No Compensation Committee member received any compensation from the Company other than as a director.